 Some surgeons choose to use a power morcellator when performing a hysterectomy to chop up the uterus and vacuum it out of the abdominal cavity.
 While power morcellation requires less cutting and theoretically allows a woman to recover from the surgery faster, it may also spread undiagnosed uterine cancer in the body.
 In addition, some women have reported that their doctor morcellated the uterus with coils still in the fallopian tubes, spraying bits of metal and PET fibers into the abdomen.

 Hysterectomies may also cause additional health problems in the future.
 For example, pelvic organ prolapse and incontinence are both issues that can occur after hysterectomy.
 Without the uterus to provide a barrier for organs, they may sink into the vagina.

 To treat prolapse a number of surgeons recommend using transvaginal mesh — another device that can cause problems such as pelvic pain, infections and several other severe complications.

 Uterine Preserving Surgery

-In some cases, doctor can perform Essure removal on a simple, outpatient basis if the coils are properly positioned within the tube.
+In some cases, doctors can perform Essure removal on a simple, outpatient basis if the coils are properly positioned within the tube.
 A portion of the coil projects into the uterus and surgeons use this piece to gently pull the device from the tubes.

 Tubocornual implantation is another uterine preserving surgical technique used by some surgeons to reverse Essure.
-After cutting the fallopian tube, the surgeon then pulls the tube into a hole cut into the back of the uterus and reattaches it.
+After cutting the fallopian tube, the surgeon pulls the tube into a hole cut into the back of the uterus and reattaches it.